1885–86 Eastville Rovers F.C. season: Season review

 As with their first two seasons, Eastville Rovers continued to play only friendly matches during the 1885–86 season.
 A new blue-and-white hooped shirt with white shorts was adopted this year, replacing the original black and gold kit, and it was first worn during a truncated match against Bristol side Right Against Might on 17 October 1885.
-Only 40 minutes of play was possible in this game due to poor light – Right Against Might had failed to arrive at the ground until 5:10pm, not long before sunset.
+Only 40 minutes of play was possible in this game due to poor light – Right Against Might had failed to arrive at the ground until 5:10 p.m., not long before sunset.

 The Boxing Day fixture away to St George was also a shortened affair, with the game being abandoned after just 20 minutes due to one of the home team's players suffering a broken leg.
 With the score standing at 1–0 to St George, Mr E. Fleming attempted to kick the ball, but missed and instead his shin hit a Rovers player's knee.
 The sound of Fleming's leg breaking was reportedly heard 60 yards away.
 A benefit match was played for Fleming four weeks later between a combined Warmley and St George XI and a Bristol & District representative side.
 The game, played in difficult conditions on a partially frozen pitch, ended 2–0 to Warmley & St George.

 Where results are known, Rovers ended the season with three wins, a draw and two defeats, but they played at least nine other games on top of these.